-Website speed has always been one of Google’s core ranking factors for web pages and soon, users may be able to see exactly what Google does when it crawls your site.
+Website page speed has always been one of Google’s core ranking factors for web pages and soon, users may be able to see exactly what Google does when it crawls your site.

 Google Chrome – the web’s most popular browser – explained it will begin experimenting with “naming and shaming” websites, which it deems to have poor site speed.